dmbarbour/glas/docs/GlasObject.md

 Whether this is worthwhile in practice would depend on whether glas systems favor the structured view of the matrix, and how much of a hassle converting to binary for serialization and stowage proves to be in practice.
 No need to bother if we just directly use the binary view as inputs to accelerators and storage in program state.

+### Unordered Data Types (Eventual Extensions)

+Support for sets, bags, and graphs have potential to be widely useful.
+However, this should wait until we have runtime acceleration for the same features.

-### Partial Data and Templates (Proposed Extension)
+### Templates (Proposed Extension)

 Glas Object is readily extended to model partial data by introducing labeled variables within data.
 This is useful insofar as it enables sharing of templates - stable tree roots with variable leaf elements.
 Viable extension:

 * *var* - header (0x03) . (varnat) - represents a variable or unknown, labeled by a natural number.
 * *app* - header (0x04) . (template offset) . (varnat K) . (array of args) - substitute sequentially labeled variables (var K, var K+1, etc.) with corresponding arguments from array.

-This isn't a full lambda calculus, i.e. the parameters to 'app' cannot be deferred or abstracted contextually.
-Evaluation is local.
-Termination is guaranteed.
-The resulting 'app' could feasibly be indexed as a value with just a little extra context.

-But I'm not convinced this feature is useful in practice.
-The added complexity isn't trivial.
-A runtime would need significant hints for when and where to use templates.
-Aside from contrived circumstances, I suspect it will be difficult to achieve significant benefits.
+This isn't a full lambda calculus.
+Relevantly, the template parameter is not abstracted.
+Evaluation is local, and termination is guaranteed.
+It is feasible to lazily or incrementally index data under application.
+However, I'm not convinced that this feature is worth the complexity tradeoff.

 ### LSM-Tree Extensions (Unlikely)

 Currently glob doesn't offer a way to express: this tree, except with some insertions or deletions.
 Such a feature wouldn't be worth much within a glob, but (like path accessors) it could be useful at external reference boundaries, supporting [log-structured merge (LSM) trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree) at the glob layer.

 This is not difficult to support.
-But it significantly increases cost and complexity of reads, and also it's much less useful than the current approach (i.e. path accessors) if programs tend to build values in small steps (instead of inserting large bitstrings).
-Further, if users truly require LSM-tree performance, they can model one directly (i.e. pair base tree with a diff, stow the base tree).
+But it significantly increases cost and complexity of reads, and it's difficult to leverage in contexts where programs operate on shallow data instead of deep path accessors.
+Further, if users require LSM-tree performance and don't require that it's observably a flat tree, they can model the LSM tree explicitly.

 I'll elide this feature for now.
-It might be worth revisiting in the future depending on use.
+It might be worth revisiting in the future, but we can first try it as an external reference extension first.